 2. She's been linked to other cool artists.

-In 2007, she supported M.I.A. on a tour of the U.K. Soko's DIY EP "Not Sokute" includes collaborations with the Go!
+In 2007, she supported M.I.A. on a tour of the U.K. Her D.I.Y.
+EP "Not Sokute" includes collaborations with the Go!
 Team and Cornershop.
-Cee Lo Green sampled "I'll Kill Her" on a song by the same name on his "Stray Bullets" mixtape.
-And "Monster Love," which Soko released last summer, features L.A. psych-rocker Ariel Pink.
+Cee Lo Green sampled "I'll Kill Her" on a song by the same name on his "Stray Bullets" mixtape, and "Monster Love," released last summer, features L.A. psych-rocker Ariel Pink.

 3. She's also an actress.

 Soko has appeared in more than a dozen French films and TV shows.
-In 2010, she was nominated for the César Award (the Gallic equivalent of the Oscars) for Most Promising Actress for her performance in a film called "À l'Origine."
-A song of hers was featured in the 2011 animated short film "Mourir Auspres de Toi," which was co-written and directed by Spike Jonze.
-She made a lasting impression on Jonze, who used her again in his Oscar-winning 2013 film "Her" as the voice of Isabella.
+In 2010, she was nominated for the Cesar Award (the Gallic equivalent of the Oscars) for Most Promising Actress for her performance in a film called "À l'origine."
+A song of hers was featured in the 2011 animated short film "Mourir Auspres De Toi," which was co-written and directed by Spike Jonze.
+Apparently, she made a lasting impression on Jonze because he used her again in his 2013 film "Her" as the voice of Isabella.

 4. She once quit music.

-Despite her early success, Soko became disillusioned with the music industry in 2009.
-In a post on her MySpace page, she declared music was "dead" and announced she was quitting to focus on acting.
-Eight months later, however, she was back making music and addressed her feelings in the lyrics of her song "I'm Ready to Be a Good Man."
-It includes the lines: "In my battle with the demons I just had to die cuz they're way too evil and I couldn't fight," and later adds, she was "having a new heart and being ready to be a new man."
+Despite her early success, Soko became disillusioned with the music industry in early 2009.
+In a post on her MySpace page, she declared music was "dead" and announced she was quitting because she was afraid the music industry and wanted to return to acting.
+Eight months later, however, she was back making music and seemingly summed up the episode in the lyrics of her song "I'm Ready to Be a Good Man."
+It includes the lyrics, "In my battle with the demons I just had to die cuz they're way too evil and I couldn't fight," and later adds, she was "having a new heart and being ready to be a new man."

 Soko plays keyboards, bass, guitar, and drums and has directed all her own videos.